 County Council Traffic Information Signs should be metered only and not considered for UMS Charge Codes; and

-Highways England or Transport for Scotland VMS will be considered for UMS Charge Code Applications for legacy connections only.
+Highways England or Transport for Scotland VMS will be considered for UMS Charge Code Applications as described more thoroughly at para.
+2.3.6 and on the basis that the hours of operation at bright, dimmed and quiescent power levels are provided in accordance with para 7.5.
 No Charge Codes should be allowed for applications where the heating load exceeds the Heavy Bright Load (including quiescent load + Controller).

 Sign Lights and Regulatory signs: Where the information on a sign is illuminated, for instance by a fluorescent tube or LEDs (e.g. backlit or top lit), then the Charge Code will be constructed using lamp codes (e.g. see 31 or 42 series above).
 Where the message on the sign is made up of LEDs or other types of lighting then the Charge Code will be constructed as a traffic sign (see coding structure for various traffic signs in section the Traffic Equipment Section e.g. speed warning or variable message signs).